Appledore Lifeboat Station: History

-An inshore lifeboat has been stationed at Appledore since 1972 and is kept in the boathouse with the boarding boat.
-The boat house had a new crew room installed at first-floor level in 1980, but it was demolished in 2000 and a new station opened the following year.
+An Inshore lifeboat has been stationed at Appledore since 1972, and is kept in the boathouse with the boarding boat.
+The boathouse had a new crew room installed at first-floor level in 1980, but the whole building was demolished in 2000, and a new station opened the following year.
 The new station building was designed by Poynton Bradbury Wynter Cole, costing £500,000.
 Philip Cole, one of the firm's partners, said the building's design reflects "the traditional form of early lifeboat houses" and would be made from local stone.